Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection

-We summarize the theoretical steps of estimating the high dimensional parameters and making inference with one-step estimators in Algorithm~\ref{alg:OSE}.
-Note that the confidence level is for every single confidence interval rather than for multiple confidence intervals simultaneously.
-Some implementation details will be specified in Section~\ref{sec:implementation}.
+We summarize the theoretical steps of estimating the high-dimensional parameters and making inference with one-step estimators in Algorithm~\ref{alg:OSE}.
+Note that the confidence level applies to each individual CI rather than to multiple CIs simultaneously.
+Implementation methods will be specified in Section~\ref{sec:implementation}.